team-and-systems-hq/sis-api-clients/README.md

 LICENCE: MIT  - Basically, I don't care how you use this.
 If you're using it at your school or making money of it.
 You can copy it and change it as much as you wish.
-But if you find it useful and see me at the pub you should buy a round.
+But if you find it useful and see me at the pub you should buy a round :)

 I'm planning to add more school management systems to this project as I find time.
 Feel free to submit pull requests with changes and additions.